artefactual/atom-docs/user-manual/access-content/search-atom.rst

 A dedicated search box for :term:`archival institutions <archival institution>` has been provided on the archival institution :ref:`browse page <page-type-browse>`.
-All fields are indexed, but as of AtoM 2.3 and earlier, no weighting has been added to specific fields.
+All fields are indexed, but no weighting has been added to specific fields.

 The archival institution browse page has 2 different views - a "card" based view, and a table view.
 Users can switch quickly between these two views via